shubh1431997/Perrin-Freres-Monthly-champagne-Sales-Forecasting-SARIMA-/README.md

 ARIMA-And-Seasonal-ARIMA
 Autoregressive Integrated Moving Averages
 The general process for ARIMA models is the following:
-Visualize the Time Series Data
+1.Visualize the Time Series Data
-Make the time series data stationary
+2.Make the time series data stationary
-Plot the Correlation and AutoCorrelation Charts
+3.Plot the Correlation and AutoCorrelation Charts
-Construct the ARIMA Model or Seasonal ARIMA based on the data
+4.Construct the ARIMA Model or Seasonal ARIMA based on the data
-Use the model to make predictions
+5.Use the model to make predictions
-Let's go through these steps!